jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 - **Network Tap:** Component that provides a copy of traffic from a network segment.

-- **Real-Time Decryption:** Passive decrypt component that decrypts and forwards the copied traffic.
+- **Real-Time Decryption:** Passive decryption component that decrypts and forwards the copied traffic.

 - **Real-Time Analytics Platform:** Set of tools for examining decrypted